variejs/docs/configuration.md

  "@components": path.join(__dirname, "app/components")
 ```

-To customize change the locations in your `webpack.mix.js` and `tsconfig.json` files.
+To customize the aliases, change the values in the `webpack.config.js` and `tsconfig.json` files.